 Makes rounds with attending and resident staff.
 Writes orders and performs procedures in coordination with attending transplant physician.

-Coordinates patient participation in research study by screening all patients for participation in appropriate protocols, providing patient education, obtaining informed consent and ordering appropriate tests and medications per study protocol, and performing required clinical and telephone follow-up as required by study protocol.
+Coordinates patient participation in research study by screening all patients for participation in appropriate protocols, providing patient education, obtaining informed consent and ordering appropriate tests and medications per study protocol.
+Performs required clinical and telephone follow-up as required by study protocol.

 Provides ongoing communication with primary investigator, study sponsor, Data Coordinating Center, and the IRB.

 Provides staff education about new clinical protocols, patient management and research protocols.
 Develops staff competencies in cooperation with clinical managers on the patient care units.

 Makes rounds with Transplant Surgery-Nephrology-Hepatology, Small Bowel.
 Functions as liaison.